dan-s-mueller/aerospace_chatbot/docs/source/help/configs.rst

 This lists available users who can access database processing.
 When run locally, you can add your own user to this file using instructions `here <https://github.com/mkhorasani/Streamlit-Authenticator>`__.

-If you wish to be added as a user to the main repository, reach out to the github repository owner.
+If you wish to be added as a user to the main repository, reach out to the github repository owner or at `dsm@danmueller.pro <mailto:dsm@danmueller.pro>`__.